cclearpartners/myi-docs/src/guides/deployment.md

 5. The result should pop up and show ‘Success: true’.
 This can take some time.
 Page will be automatically refreshed every 6 seconds.
 6. If the previous step was a success, go back to ‘Migration’ -> ‘Deploy’ with the setting ‘Rollback on Error’
 7. Click Next and Deploy

+### MyInsights+ Framework dataload

+Next to the deployment of the MyInsights+ Framework package, for some features, an additional dataload is required.

+#### MyInsights+ Parameters
+The provided CSV-file contains a list of parameters that can be configured for a specific MyInsights+ Reporting block type.

 ## Post-Installation Steps